Hundreds of cannabis compounds have been discovered, and only a few have received the spotlight they deserve.

 Potential Benefits of CBN

-The older cannabis products, or those with better exposure to heat and sunlight, showed better results in relaxing the human body.
-This is primarily because of the amount of THC that has converted to CBN.
-The older cannabis products contain higher CBN content that makes them more useful for relieving purposes – or so it seems now.
-Research is still being refined almost on a daily basis.
+The older cannabis products contain higher CBN content which makes them more useful for relieving purposes or so it seems.
+Research with CBN is still being conducted, and refined, almost on a daily basis.

 Anti-inflammatory and Anti-convulsant Properties